southbridgeio/redmine_chat_telegram/README.md

 ## Usage

-Make sure you turn on module in project, alse connected Redmine and Telegram accounts (see /connect below).
+Make sure you have running sidekiq, turn on module in project, also connected Redmine and Telegram accounts (see /connect below).

 Open the ticket.
 You'll see the new link `Create Telegram chat` on the right side of the ticket.
 Click on it and the Telegram group chat associated with this ticket will be created.
 The link will change to `Enter Telegram chat`.
 Click on it to join the chat in your Telegram client.
 You'll be able to copy and pass the link to anyone you want to invite to the Group Chat.